Empowering the next generation of artist-citizen-innovators.

 How to Apply to Cornish College of the Arts

 The college admission process is about finding the best program for you.
 Cornish seeks students with passion for their art form, as well as interest in developing both their creative and technical skills.

 While the admission process is selective, ours is about helping students find their place in our community.
-We’re committed to offering many face-to-face opportunities with Admission Counselors: Campus Visits, College Fairs, Open Houses, and other events provide valuable information about the application process, the audition/portfolio review process, and the community.
+We’re committed to offering prospective students many face-to-face opportunities with admission counselors.
+Campus Visits, College Fairs, Open Houses, and other events provide valuable information about the application process, audition/portfolio reviews, and the Cornish community.

 Dates to remember

-Complete all the parts of the application, including audition or portfolio review, by December 1 and receive admission decision by mid-December.
+Complete all the parts of the application, including an audition or portfolio review, by December 1 and receive an admission decision by mid-December.

 After February 15:

 Applications will be considered after February 15, pending space availability.

 All applicants will need to provide the following items for their Application for Admission to be considered complete.
 Items are grouped by task, not necessarily the order in which they need to be completed.